List of small modular reactor designs: mPower: United States

 The mPower from Babcock & Wilcox (B&W) is an integrated PWR SMR.
 The nuclear steam supply systems (NSSS) for the reactor arrive at the site already assembled, and so require very little construction.
 Each reactor module would produce around 180 MWe, and could be linked together to form the equivalent of one large nuclear power plant.
 B&W has submitted a letter of intent for design approval to the Nuclear Regulatory Commission (NRC).
-Babcock & Wilcox announced on February 20, 2013 that they had contracted with the Tennessee Valley Authority to apply for permits to build an mPower small modular reactor at TVA's Clinch River site in Oak Ridge, Tennessee.
+Babcock & Wilcox announced on February 20, 2013, that they had contracted with the Tennessee Valley Authority to apply for permits to build an mPower small modular reactor at TVA's Clinch River site in Oak Ridge, Tennessee.

 In March 2017 the development project was terminated, with Bechtel citing the inability to find a utility company that would provide a site for a first reactor and an investor.

 NuScale: United States

-Originally a Department of Energy and Oregon State University research project, continued development and marketing have been handed off to the university's public partner, NuScale Power, Inc. NuScale Power is the first and only company in the US to receive NRC approval for an SMR design as of 2025.
+Originally a Department of Energy and Oregon State University research project, continued development and marketing have been handed off to the university's public partner, NuScale Power, Inc. NuScale Power was the first company in the US to receive NRC design certification for an SMR design as of 2025.
 The NuScale Power Module (NPM) is a light-water reactor (LWR) with ^{235}U fuel enrichment of less than 5%.
 It has a two-year refueling period.
 Each module has an electrical output of 77 MWe (gross), and a single NuScale power plant can be scaled from one to 12 modules for a site output of 924 MWe.
 The company originally hoped to have a plant up and running by 2018.
 The NRC has now approved three NuScale plant designs, VOYGR (600 MWe), VOYGR-4 (308 MWe), and VOYGR-6 (462 MWe), which are the only US/NRC approved plants as of 2025.
 NuScale is seeking NRC approval for its larger, 924 MWe design (VOYGR-12).